MicrosoftDocs/Advertising-docs/BingAds/guides/get-started-python.md

   - python
 ---
 # Get Started Using Python with Bing Ads Services
-To get started developing Bing Ads applications with Java, you can start with the [provided examples](~/guides/code-examples.md) or follow one of the application walkthroughs for a [Web](~/guides/walkthrough-web-application-java.md) or [Desktop](~/guides/walkthrough-desktop-application-java.md) application.
-The examples have been developed with the Bing Ads Java [SDK](~/guides/client-libraries.md) and run with [Python Tools for Visual Studio (PTVS)](http://pytools.codeplex.com/) on [Visual Studio Community](https://www.visualstudio.com/vs/community/).
+To get started developing Bing Ads applications with Python, you can start with the [provided examples](~/guides/code-examples.md) or follow one of the application walkthroughs for a [Web](~/guides/walkthrough-web-application-python.md) or [Desktop](~/guides/walkthrough-desktop-application-python.md) application.
+The examples have been developed with the Bing Ads Python [SDK](~/guides/client-libraries.md) and run with [Python Tools for Visual Studio (PTVS)](http://pytools.codeplex.com/) on [Visual Studio Community](https://www.visualstudio.com/vs/community/).
 Your custom configuration may vary.

 You will need user credentials with access to Bing Ads either in [production](https://secure.bingads.microsoft.com/) or [sandbox](https://secure.sandbox.bingads.microsoft.com/Auth?EnvContext=Sandbox).
 For the production environment you will need a [production developer token](~/guides/get-started.md#get-developer-token).
 All sandbox clients can use the universal sandbox developer token i.e., **BBD37VB98**.
 For more information, please see [Get Started With the Bing Ads API](../guides/get-started.md) and [Sandbox](../guides/sandbox.md).